rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

     Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtsp smtp smtps telnet tftp
     Features: GSS-Negotiate IDN IPv6 Largefile NTLM SSL libz

-You can also install cURL on Microsoft&reg; Windows&reg.
+You can also install cURL on Microsoft&reg; Windows&reg;.
 To do so, visit the [cURL homepage](https://www.curl.com/) and download the executable from the [Downloads page](https://www.curl.com/download/).
 The Windows binary requires you to install some Microsoft Visual C++&reg; libraries